 CreativeSoul Photography: Atlanta duo Kahran and Regis Bethencourt’s photography focuses primarily on children featuring elaborate costuming and hairstyles to celebrate the beauty and versatility of black hair.

-James Russell May: Louisville based artist whose work is heavily influenced by ancient Greek and Christian mythologies.
+James Russell May: Louisville based artist who creates contemporary paintings based on ancient Greek and Christian mythologies.

-Gabrielle Mayer: Southern Indiana artist who creates Victorian hair wreaths and hair art installations.
+Gabrielle Mayer: New Albany artist who creates Victorian hair wreaths and art installations.

-Fahamu Pecou: Atlanta based artist whose Of Crowns and Kings Barber throne installation centers the ritual, majesty, and sanctity of Black men and their hair.
+Fahamu Pecou: Atlanta based artist whose Of Crowns and Kings series explores the ritual, majesty, and sanctity of Black men and their hair.

 Steve Spencer: Little Rock, Arkansas based painter creates work that crosses folk art with pop culture.

 Alexis Eke: Toronto, Ontario based illustrator influenced by traditional Japanese and Renaissance portraiture to create contemporary representations of black women.

 Stacey Vest: Cincinnati based costume and wig engineer that creates wigs to wear and display.
 She draws inspiration from past, present, and future cultures from around the world and has developed a considerable following among the drag community.